GlennOu66304/React-Native/README2.md

 [下载及运行Github的React Native开源项目](https://blog.csdn.net/jay100500/article/details/77073225)
 ## ipa package

 Your Mac already has a Apple developemt certicate, then download it and put it in the key chain access, at the same time.
-You need to use it in the Xcode sign locatiuon
+You need to use it in the Xcode sign locatiuon.
 [Daily Tip: How to get your UDID number from System Profiler on Mac](https://www.imore.com/daily-tip-udid-number-system-profiler-mac)
 [MacOS Catalina UDID Copy for iPhone](https://stackoverflow.com/questions/58805519/macos-catalina-udid-copy-for-iphone)